jacobmmorgan/School-Notes/Pledging/Untitled 3.md

 why not my brothers since we of today live and cherish the principles of the kappa sigma fratenity throw such a halo around those principles that they may be handed down as precious heirlooms to ages yet unborn? why not put our apples of gold in pictures of silver

+why niot my brothers since we of today live and cherish the principles of the kappa sigma fraternit